-Using the Utility Object Interface
+Using the util Utility Object

 As part of the toolkit support set, you design JavaScript functions that QuickTest calls.
-The IControlImplUtils utility object interface exposes the following methods that you can call in the JavaScript functions that you design:
+The util utility object exposes the following methods that you can call in the JavaScript functions that you design:

 - ➤ Alert (message).
-Opens a modal message box displaying the specified message. - RegisterForEvent (element, eventName, handler, [HandlerParam]).
+Opens a modal message box displaying the specified message. - ➤ RegisterForEvent (element, eventName, handler, [HandlerParam]).
 Registers to listen for a specific event on a specific Web element.
 Use this method in a JavaScript function that controls listening to events to support recording.
-For more information on developing support for recording, see "Implementing Support for Recording" on page 97. - Record (method, arrParams, delay).
+For more information on developing support for recording, see "Implementing Support for Recording" on page 100.

+- ➤ Record (method, arrParams, delay).
 Adds a step to the test and adds a test object to the object repository if it is not already there.
 Use this method in a JavaScript function that records a step in a test after an event occurs on a control.
-For more information on developing support for recording, see "Implementing Support for Recording" on page 97. - ➤ Report (status, method, arrParams, details).
+For more information on developing support for recording, see "Implementing Support for Recording" on page 100. - ➤ Report (status, method, arrParams, details).
 Adds information about the run results of a test step to the Test Results.
 Use this method in a JavaScript function that performs a step on a control.
-For more information on developing support for running tests, see "Implementing Support for Test Object Methods" on page 86.

-LogLine (text, severity).
-Sends a message to the Event Viewer.
+For more information on developing support for running tests, see "Implementing Support for Test Object Methods" on page 88. - ➤ LogLine (text, severity, Id, category).
+Adds an entry to the Microsoft Windows event log (which you can view using the Event Viewer).
 Use this method to help you analyze the performance of your support set or debug its functionality.
-For more information on using the Event Viewer to debug your toolkit support set, see "Logging and Debugging the Custom Support" on page 84.
+For more information on using the Event Viewer to debug your toolkit support set, see "Using the Microsoft Windows Event Log" on page 85. - ➤ Wait (milliseconds).
+Suspends execution for the number of specified milliseconds.

-For more information about these utility object methods, see the QuickTest Web Add-in Extensibility API Reference (available with the Web Add-in Extensibility SDK online Help).
+For more information on these utility object methods, see the QuickTest Web Add-in Extensibility API Reference (available with the Web Add-in Extensibility Help).